Header Image 1

 What Will You Study in A-Level Physical Education?

-• Exercise Physiology which is concerned with how the body’s systems function during exercise, e.g. cardiovascular, respiratory and muscular systems.
+• Exercise Physiology which is concerned with how the body’s systems function during exercise.
+We study topics such as energy creation, biomechanics and the usual cardiovascular and muscular systems etc. It is interesting and applied and relates to real sport!

 • Sport Psychology which is concerned with aspects of the mind and how that affects sports performance.
 For example how confidence, stress and the presence of a crowd affect performance.